Acarbose Viatris (Acarbose)

 Seek immediate medical attention if you experience:

-• Skin reactions such as redness, rash and urticaria (hives)
+• skin reactions such as redness, rash, and hives

 Important Warnings